cabforum/servercert/docs/BR.md

 c. `authorityInformationAccess`

-   With the exception of stapling, which is noted below, this extension MUST be present.
+   This extension MUST be present.
 It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).
 It SHOULD also contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).

-   The HTTP URL of the Issuing CA's OCSP responder MAY be omitted, provided that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshakes [RFC4366].

 d. `basicConstraints`